 - 30. At least six months prior to a meeting of the Council taking place not less than four months before the date set for the opening of an ordinary session of the World Congress, the Members in Categories A and B shall be invited by the Director General to submit to the Council, proposals for persons to be nominated as President or Treasurer, or as a Chair of a Commission.
-Such invitation shall be accompanied by a list of the President, Treasurer and Chairs of Commissions in office who are eligible and willing to accept re-election.
-Commission members shall be invited at the same time to make their proposals for the Chair of their Commission. - 31.
-The Council shall establish criteria for the qualities required for the positions of President, Treasurer and Chairs of Commissions.
+Such invitation shall be accompanied by a list of the President, Treasurer and Chairs of Commissions in office who are eligible and willing to accept reelection.
+Commission members shall be invited at the same time to make their proposals for the Chair of their Commission. - 30bis With the purpose of identifying qualified candidates in a transparent process, the Steering Committee of each Commission shall form from among its members an ad hoc committee, who are not candidates themselves, and excluding the Chair, and invite Commission members to submit names to be considered for Commission Chair, at least one month prior to the date indicated in Regulations, 30.
+With prior endorsement by the Steering Committee concerned, a list of up to two prioritized candidates determined through qualification criteria established by the Steering Committee, shall be submitted by the ad hoc committee to Council.

+- 31. The Council shall establish criteria for the qualities required for the positions of President, Treasurer and Chairs of Commissions.
 These shall be made available to Members in Categories A and B, and, in the case of Chairs of Commissions, to the Steering Committees of the Commissions. - 32.
-Not more than two nominations for President and for Treasurer shall be made by the Council after considering the proposals made by Members in Categories A and B. Nominations for President may also be made directly by Members as provided for in the Statutes, provided that such nomination is received by the Director General not less than sixty days prior to the opening of the session of the World Congress. - 33.
+Not more than two nominations for President and for Treasurer shall be made by the Council after considering the proposals made by Members in Categories A and B. Nominations for President may also be made directly by Members as provided for in the Statutes22, provided that such nomination is received by the Director General not less than sixty days prior to the opening of the session of the World Congress. - 33.
 The Council shall ensure that nominations made to the World Congress of candidates for President, take account of the background of the current Director General and reflect the diversity of IUCN. - 34.
 Nominations for election to the office of Chair of each Commission shall be made to each ordinary session of the World Congress by the Council after considering proposals made by Members in Categories A and B, and by the members of that Commission.
 The nominations shall take into account the need to ensure that the holders of these offices are of the highest professional calibre and, as a whole, come from a diverse range of Regions. - 35.
 All proposals and nominations shall be submitted with a curriculum vitae of the candidate and a written declaration of willingness to serve if elected.
 The deadline for nominations shall be determined on each occasion by the Council.
 Candidates nominated for elections shall be submitted with an abbreviated curriculum vitae to the World Congress in alphabetical order.